 For Ayr businessman Forbes Robertson says they supplied him with an apparently bogus reason for turning down his lap dancing plan.

 the licensing board to have adult entertainment added to my entertainment licence for the Millionayr Casino in Ayr.

 Each time I was turned down I was told the board was ‘awaiting guidelines' from the Scottish Government.

-But now I have a letter from Justice Secretary Kenny MacAskill saying the government has NO plans to produce new guidelines for adult entertainment.
+letter from Justice Secretary Kenny MacAskill saying the government has NO plans to produce new guidelines for adult entertainment.

 And South Ayrshire Licensing Board has all along had the power to decide my application.

-Robertson blasted: I feel misled by the board, and to add insult to injury, they won't even let me apply again.
+blasted: I feel misled by the board, and to add insult to injury, they won't even let me apply again.